Yucaipa Companies: 1986–2000

 In 1997, Ralphs/Food 4 Less merged with Fred Meyer.
 The following year Fred Meyer sold to Kroger for $8 billion.
 In 1995, Dominick's, a Chicago-based grocery store chain, was acquired for $750 million.
 In 1998, Dominick's sold for $1.85 billion to Safeway.
-In 1999, Yucaipa invested $3 million into GameSpy, and $25 million into Cyrk, Inc.
+In 1999, Yucaipa invested $3 million in GameSpy, and $25 million in Cyrk, Inc.

-2000 - present
+2000–present

 In 2004, TDS Logistics was purchased by Yucaipa.
 Later that year, Yucaipa along with Piccadily Restaurant Investment Group, LLC formed a special purpose entity by Ramy El-Batrawi to acquire Piccadilly Restaurants.
 In 2005, Yucaipa became the majority shareholder in Aloha Airlines through a $100 million bid to purchase the airline In 2005, the company acquired a 40% stake in Pathmark for $150 million.
 In 2007, it acquired stake in The Great Atlantic & Pacific Tea Company as part of GA&P's acquisition of Pathmark.
 In 2008, it acquired stake in Barnes & Noble.
-In 2009, Yucaipa doubles its stake in Barnes & Noble to 16.8% during e-reader war with Amazon.com, citing corporate governance concerns.
+In 2009, Yucaipa doubled its stake in Barnes & Noble to 16.8% during e-reader war with Amazon.com, citing corporate governance concerns.
 In 2012, divested Barnes & Noble shares to Yucaipa investors.
 In 2011, increases stake in The Great Atlantic & Pacific Tea Company as part of a restructuring following its bankruptcy.
 In 2012, the company acquired a stake in Barneys New York.
 In 2014, it acquired Fresh & Easy from Tesco.
-In 2020, the company made a "major" investment in APA, an American talent agency.
+In 2020, the company made a "major" investment in Agency for the Performing Arts (APA), an American talent agency.